ElafAlshehri/simple-rag/README.md

 The screenshot below shows the Gradio app answering an Arabic tafseer question and displaying the retrieved source passages with similarity scores.

 ![Arabic Tafseer RAG output](images/rag_answer_screenshot.jpeg)

-## Notes

-- The notebook currently encodes chunks in memory, so model loading and embedding generation can take time.
-- `microsoft/Phi-4-mini-instruct` may require enough RAM or GPU memory depending on the runtime.
-- Retrieval quality can vary depending on the selected chunking method.